 Concentration of credit risk - Financial instruments that potentially subject the College to concentrations of credit risk consist principally of cash deposits at financial institutions and investments in marketable securities.
-At times, balances in the College's cash and investment accounts exceed the Federal Deposit Insurance Corporation ("FDIC") or Securities Investors Protection Corporation ("SIPC") insured limits.
-Concentration of credit risk with respect to student accounts receivable, contracts and grants receivable, and contributions receivable are limited due to the large number of students and resources from which amounts are due, with no single source being significant.
+At times, balances in the College's cash and investment accounts exceed the Federal Deposit Insurance Corporation (FDIC) or Securities Investors Protection Corporation (SIPC) insured limits.
+Concentration of credit risk with respect to student accounts receivable, contracts and grants receivable, and contributions receivable are limited due to the large number of students, grantors, and donors from which amounts are due, with no single source being significant.